keithalewis/math/um.md

 \renewcommand\AA{\mathcal{A}}
 \newcommand\bm[1]{\boldsymbol{#1}}

+> A _derivative_ is a legal contract.
+The _buyer_ chooses a _seller_ agree to exchange future _cash flows_.
+The seller quotes a _price_ to the buyer and both parties are obligated to make good on the agreed cash flows after the trade.

+> Traders buy and sell shares of instruments and eventually close out their position.

 >	Market instruments can be bought or sold at a price and ownership
 	entails cash flows.
 Shares of instruments can be traded based on available information and accumulate to positions.
 The mark-to-market